FoxH2010/FoxL/README.md

 ```
 Yeah, it's just that, you could figure the rest out yourself.
 ## Syntax highlighting
-Forunately, there's a FoxL syntax highlighter available on the Visual Studio Code Extension Marketplace.
+Fortunately, there's a FoxL syntax highlighter available on the Visual Studio Code Extension Marketplace.
 You'll need it if you really want to code using FoxL
 ## Credit
 Programmer - FoxH
 Idea - FoxH